strapi/documentation/docusaurus/docs/dev-docs/plugins/development/create-a-plugin.md

   </Tab>
   </Tabs>

-3. Navigate back to the Strapi project root with `cd ../../..` and run the following commands to build the plugin and start the server(s):
+3. Navigate back to the Strapi project root with `cd ../../..` and run the following commands to build the admin panel and start the server(s):

   <Tabs groupId="yarn-npm">
   <Tab value="yarn" label="Yarn">